simplex-chat/simplex-chat/simplex-messaging.md

 Even if acknowledgement is not sent by the recipient, the server should limit the time of message storage, whether it was delivered to the recipient or not.

-Having received the acknowledgement, SMP server should send the next message or respond with `ok` if there are no more messages in this simplex connection.
+Having received the acknowledgement, SMP server should immediately delete the sent message and then send the next available message or respond with `ok` if there are no more messages stored in this simplex connection.

 #### Suspend connection